-What kinds of subregular patterns are actual phonologies?
 Recent work has begun to address where phonological patterns fall in the Subregular hierarchy.
 A first hypothesis is that markedness constraints are Strictly Local.
 For example, Hayes and Wilson (2008) use this kind of constraint exclusively, and many markedness constraints in OT appear to belong to SL (though no comprehensive survey has been conducted).
-Locally conjoined markedness constraints (Smolensky, 2006) like ab&bc are Locally Testable when the domain is the word.7 Heinz (2010a) hypothesizes that longdistance phonotactic constraints are Strictly 2-Piecewise.
-Edlefsen et al. (2008) examine whether stress patterns are Strictly-Local and if so for what k.
-They find most ~ 72% are SL_k for $k \leq 6$ and that ~ 49% are SL_k for $k \leq 3$.
-Graf (to appear) argues that some stress patterns are not Noncounting.
+Locally conjoined markedness constraints (Smolensky 2006) like ab& bc are Locally Testable when the domain is the word.
+Heinz (2010a) hypothesizes that long-distance phonotactic constraints are Strictly 2-Piecewise.
+Edlefsen et al. (2008) examine whether stress patterns are Strictly Local and if so for what k.
+They find ~72% are SLk for $k \leq 6$ and that ~49% are SLk for $k \leq 3$ .
+Graf (2010) shows that some stress patterns are not Noncounting.